MikhaMueller/CodingChallengeDeutscheBank/README.md

 ### Daily aggregates for the Ticker
 I created an interface  Ticker, which gets implemented by the diffrent Ticker classes.
 All the Ticker classes have a method called createTickerTable, which takes in the table of the whole csv-file and calculates the daily aggregates for the Ticker and puts them in a table.
 Some Ticker don't have trades everyday and for them the missing values will be added in their Tables These will be printed out.

+### Creation of Index
+The Index will be created by the Index class.
+With the method createIndexColumn the columns for the Index Table will be created.
+Therfore it takes in the beforehand created Ticker tables and calculates the daily weighted sum of ticker prices.
+In the Runner class the columns are put together to create and print out the Index table.
+For the Tickers that have no trades in a day, the previous price is used.